libplctag/libplctag/src/libplctag/protocols/enip/ENIP-SESSION-DESIGN.md

 probe, and round trips and bandwidth are both scarce, so we never re-read it.
 A scalar or any `elem_count == 1` tag skips `OPEN_BULK` and is ready after the probe.

+**Abort during open.** The probe→bulk sequence is several round trips, so `abort_requested` is checked at each `CONN_WAITING` boundary (§5), exactly as for a ReadFrag continuation — not only at the end.
+If an abort lands mid-open, the IO thread discards the in-flight reply, raises `ABORTED`, leaves `ready = 0`, and releases the connection; the half-filled `tag->data` is never exposed because the ready gate (§11.6) still blocks the API.
+The create call therefore fails rather than handing back a partially primed tag.

 ### 11.3 Window is computed, not discovered

 After the probe we know `elem_size` exactly and we know the negotiated capacity